miickel/upp/README.md

 ## Usage

-Build css and html, then start server and watch for file changes...
+Build css and html, then start the server and watch for file changes...

 1. > gulp
 2. Hack away!

-## Disclaimer

-This setup includes tools that I enjoy using, and is not aimed at the public.
-I'm not looking for pull requests, but feel free to fork the project if you would like to switch things around.